 Structured logs let you identify timing patterns, such as increased vomiting two days after a dose increase.
 Practical trackers that time‑stamp episodes tie symptoms to dose history and avoid scattered notes (MeAgain).
 When you bring a clean summary, your clinician can focus on meaningful adjustments rather than hunting for dates.

 Pepio helps you keep these records in one place and makes summaries easy to produce.
-Users who track with Pepio often report clearer notes for follow-up visits and fewer missed details.
+Pepio helps organize dose history, symptoms, and weight trends, and can produce exportable logs for clinician visits.
 Pepio’s approach to routine tracking enables better organization of dose history, symptoms, and weight trends.

 This guide helps you organize vomiting records for self-tracking and clinician conversations.
 It does not replace medical advice.
 Always follow instructions from your clinician, prescriber, pharmacist, or medication label.
 Contact a healthcare professional if symptoms are severe, persistent, or worrying.